What Kind of Traveller Are You?

 About the Author: Jane Canapini

-Boomerang is a new creative workshops platform that makes it easy for retired & semi-retired individuals to learn new skills, explore their passions & connect with the community.
-Become a Boomerang Member for free to explore and sign up for upcoming workshops.
+Boomerang is a new workshops and events platform that makes it easy for retired & semi-retired individuals to learn new skills, explore their passions & connect with the community.